aqblanco/cheatsheets/symfony3.md

 Symfony's console
 -----------------

-All the above commands must be called as parameters to the Symfony console, wich, with no parameters, will show the help.
+All the below commands must be called as parameters to the Symfony console, wich, with no parameters, will show the help.

 `php bin/console`